What is an Offshore Bank Account?

 Instead, the judgment creditor must start a new lawsuit in foreign courts under the country’s own laws and procedures to get a new judgment.
 Then the creditor with the new foreign judgment would have to find equitable remedies to prevent further movement of the money.

-Tip: Judgment creditors rarely will take the time and effort to pursue a bank account garnishment in a foreign jurisdiction except for very large judgments.
+Tip: We advise clients that judgment creditors rarely will take the time and effort to pursue a bank account garnishment in a foreign jurisdiction except for very large judgments

 Offshore banks are not subject to U.S. state court jurisdiction.
-In other words, a court cannot enter a garnishment order against a bank situated outside the United States.
+A court cannot enter a garnishment order against a bank situated outside the United States.

 Moving funds to an offshore bank provides substantial leverage in settlement negotiations.
 A creditor would need to decide whether it is worth the risk of substantial legal fees and time in pursuing funds deposited at an offshore bank account.